 - hysterectomy, which surgically removes your uterus

-See your doctor if you experience any symptoms related to your fibroids, no matter how mild.
+Visit your doctor if you experience any symptoms related to fibroids, no matter how mild.
 Your doctor will examine you and decide if treatment is required.

 Follow-up appointments may be needed to monitor your fibroids.
 If you’re having difficulty becoming pregnant, your doctor can determine if it’s due to fibroids.